MikhaD/wordle/README.md

 - Right clicking the row below the last submitted word will tell you how many possibilities there are taking all previous information into account.
 - The game mode is reflected in the url, allowing you to share a game mode directly.
 - You can share a link to a specific game number, allowing you to play historical games, and share specific rounds of the faster changing modes with your friends.
+- You can access previous games from the settings menu by inputting a game number or link.
 - Service worker which allows the game to be easily downloaded as a progressive web app and run offline.
 - Give Up button.

 ## Additional modes
+The game mode can be changed by clicking WORDLE+ at the top of the screen or swiping the board in either direction.
 **Hourly mode**: A new word every hour.

 **Infinite mode**: A new word every time you refresh, for the true addicts.

 # Technical details
 This is written with Svelte in Typescript.
 This is my first Svelte project, and is intended as an exercise to help me learn and become proficient in Svelte.
-This is still in development.
-My goal is to make it as close to the original wordle as possible while also adding additional features.
-I will continue to make it more similar to the original.

 # Forking this project
-Anybody is welcome to fork this repository and do what they like with it, provided they follow the accompanying licence (GPL-3.0).
+Anybody is welcome to fork this repository and do what they like with it, provided they follow the accompanying license (GPL-3.0).
-I would also appreciate if you could remove my google analytics script from the head of the page and include a link back to this repository somewhere.
+I would also appreciate if you could link back to this repository and credit me in your project.

 Have fun :)